In Memory – George Beech

 I hope we can “Be Better” by promoting some of the things that were close to his heart through The Foundation.”

-Marilyn Lees – Secretary
+Marilyn Lees – Treasurer

 “Steven was my older brother – we had a typical brother/sister relationship, but as we got older we became close friends (with the odd spat!)
 When I think about my brother I always think of his big smile and that look he would flash me that said “I am winding you up!”
 It was a no-brainer that I wanted to be involved in his foundation ensuring that he is not forgotten (as if he could be).
 I am extremely proud of what he achieved and want to ensure his legacy lives on.”